lohiaaditya/sentinel-honeypot_loganalysis/README.md

 # Azure Honeypot — Attacker Behavior Analysis with Microsoft Sentinel

-A hands-on security project: I deployed an exposed Windows VM on Microsoft Azure, connected it to Microsoft Sentinel for centralized log analysis, let it absorb real, live attack traffic from the internet for 48 hours, then used KQL to analyze attacker behavior patterns at scale.
+I deployed an exposed Windows VM on Microsoft Azure, connected it to Microsoft Sentinel for centralized log analysis, let it absorb real, live attack traffic from the internet for 48 hours, then used KQL to analyze attacker behavior patterns at scale.

 ## Problem Statement